There are 18 places with pictures. Can you find them all?

 The School Office

 A busy hive of activity.
 This is the place to which our visitors report.
-Mrs Bargewell can usually be found here, answering the phone, responding to emails and making sure all the arrangements for trips, dinners, finance and paperwork are all up to date.
+Mrs Kirby can usually be found here, answering the phone, responding to emails and making sure all the arrangements for dinners and other ‘admin’ tasks are completed on time.
+Mrs Bargewell works here too on Tuesdays and Wednesday, checking that the finance is all up to date.

 The Long Corridor